Student Emergency Fund

-The Student Emergency Loan Fund (SELF) is designed to ensure that students attending Coppin State University have access to emergency aid when needed.
-SELF is a revolving account.
-As previously loaned money is paid back into the account, it becomes available to be loaned again.
+The Student Emergency Fund (SEF) is designed to ensure that students attending Coppin State University have access to emergency aid when needed.
+SEF is a revolving account.

-- SELF is specifically earmarked to cover such emergencies as (a) rent evictions, (b) gas and electric turn-off, (c) transportation to and from school, i.e., bus or cab fare (car payments and insurance do not apply), (d) child care, and (e) food.
+- SEF is specifically earmarked to cover such emergencies as (a) rent evictions, (b) gas and electric turn-off, (c) transportation to and from school, i.e., bus or cab fare (car payments and insurance do not apply), (d) child care, and (e) food (on-campus Meal Plan).

 - The student must provide documented proof (when possible) of need, i.e., eviction notices, electric turn-off notices, etc., (must be in student name).

-- The usual maximum amount of the loan is $50.00.
-Exceptions maybe made only by the coordinator for Emergency Loans.
+- The dollar amount of the fund may vary.
+Exceptions maybe made only by the Vice President for Student Affairs.

-- The student must be currently enrolled as a full-time undergraduate, and enrolled as a financial aid recipient.
+- The student must be currently enrolled as a full-time undergraduate.

-- Full-time employees are not eligible to receive loans.
+- Full-time employees are not eligible to receive the Student Emergency Fund (SEF).

-- Loans will be granted during the Fall and Spring semesters only.
+- The Student Emergency Fund will be granted during the fall and spring semesters only.

-- A loan application may be picked up from the Coordinator for Emergency Loans.
+- A SEF application may be picked up from the Coordinator for the Student Emergency Fund.

-- Student completes the loan application and submits supporting documentation as needed.
+- Student completes the Student Emergency Fund application and submits supporting documentation as needed.

-- Student will schedule an interview with the designated SELF Coordinator.
+- Student will schedule an interview with the designated SEF Coordinator.

 - Interviews will be held on Monday, thru Friday.